Mayor's alternative proposal for Office of the Independent Monitor excludes use-of-force reviews

 Bynum said after the meeting that he continues to support implementing independent reviews of police use-of-force incidents.

-3. Formalize existing community police programs: Citizen Action Groups and Citizen Advisory Board.
+- Formalizing existing community police programs: Citizen Action Groups and Citizen Advisory Board.
+Among the goals is to ensure that the public is aware of the meetings.

-4. Implement recommendations on police use of force recommendations to be presented by the University of Cincinnati and the University of Texas-San Antonio on Wednesday.
+- Implementing recommendations on police use-of-force recommendations to be presented by the University of Cincinnati and the University of Texas-San Antonio on Wednesday.

-5. Expand the scope of Community Resource Officers Program to focus on areas where distrust of police officers is highest.
+- Expanding the scope of the Community Resource Officers program to focus on areas where distrust of police officers is highest.

+Bynum sent an email to city councilors earlier this month asking them to pull his OIM proposal, citing a lack of support from a majority of city councilors and some community activists.

+"My team is developing an alternative that I believe will address similar goals through a less divisive vehicle," the mayor wrote.

-The OIM would have three primary responsibilities: to follow up on citizen complaints about police and review Tulsa Police Department Internal Affairs’ investigations of use-of-force incidents; review best practices for police and make policy recommendations; and conduct community outreach.
+The proposal would have given the independent monitor three primary responsibilities: to follow up on citizen complaints about police and review Tulsa Police Department Internal Affairs’ investigations of use-of-force incidents; review best practices for police and make policy recommendations; and conduct community outreach.

+The mayor said Wednesday that a number of councilors have indicated a desire to explore other police oversight models and to have public discussions of other approaches that could be taken.

+“Obviously, I think it’s a very important approach, and I encourage that,” he said.

 When initially unveiling his proposal in January, Bynum noted that the only time there is a public discussion of use-of-force allegations is if the District Attorney’s Office files criminal charges or someone files a civil lawsuit against the city.